All documents

 Managed – FPT Database Engine

-The Database List page provides a consolidated view of all database instances/clusters running in the FPT Database Engine environment, enabling users to easily monitor status, review configuration, and perform common management operations on each database.
+The Database cluster list page provides a consolidated view of all database instances/clusters running in the FPT Database Engine environment, enabling users to easily monitor status, review configuration, and perform common management operations on each database cluster.

 • Relational Databases: PostgreSQL, MySQL, MariaDB, Microsoft SQL Server.